 Calling it a "sleeper hit" would be an understatement as the film grossed $82 million worldwide.
 The film was no doubt a critical and commercial success and outdid a bunch of blockbusters that year.

 The King's Speech

-Budget: $2M The indie darling of 2010, the starred the young Jennifer Lawrence- right at the beginning of her path of becoming one of Hollywood's most sought-after actresses.
+The indie darling of 2010 starred the young Jennifer Lawrence right at the beginning of her path to becoming one of Hollywood's most sought-after actresses.
 The film told the story of a young woman's life in the dirt port mountain town of Ozark.
-It's shoestring budget and niche stylings attracted the attention of the Sundance Film Festival.
+Its shoestring budget and niche stylings attracted the attention of the Sundance Film Festival.